Vonng/pigsty/docs/PGSQL-DB.md

 bin/pgsql-db <cls> <dbname>    # pgsql-db.yml -l <cls> -e dbname=<dbname>
 ```

-It's usually not a good idea to execute this on existing database again when a `baseline` script is used.
+It's usually not a good idea to execute this on the existing database again when a `baseline` script is used.

-If you are using the default pgbouncer as proxy, YOU MUST create new database with `pgsql-db` util or `pgsql-db.yml` playbook,
-Otherwise, the new database will not be added to [pgbouncer database](#pgbouncer-database) list.
+If you are using the default pgbouncer as the proxy middleware, YOU MUST create the new database with `pgsql-db` util or `pgsql-db.yml` playbook.
+Otherwise, the new database will not be added to the [pgbouncer database](#pgbouncer-database) list.

 Remember, if your database definition has a non-trivial `owner` (dbsu `postgres` by default ), make sure the owner user exists.
-That is to say, always [create](PGSQL-ADMIN#create-user) [user](PGSQL-USER) before database.
+That is to say, always [create](PGSQL-ADMIN#create-user) the [user](PGSQL-USER) before the database.